Stochastic Dual Dynamic Programming for Multistage Stochastic Mixed-Integer Nonlinear Optimization: Lower Bounds on Iteration Complexity of Proposed Algorithms.

 In the above example for general Lipschitz continuous problem, we see that the complexity of Algorithm~\ref{alg:DeterministicDualDP} grows at a rate of $\calO(T^d)$.
 It remains to answer whether convexity could help us avoid this possibly undesirable growth rate in terms of $d$.
 We show that even by using linear cuts, rather than generalized conjugacy cuts, for convex value functions, the complexity lower bound of the proposed algorithms could not be substantially improved.
 We begin our discussion with a definition. \begin{definition} Given a $d$-sphere $\calS^d(R)=\{x\in\R^{d+1}:\norm{x}_2=R\}$ with radius $R>0$, a spherical cap with depth $\beta>0$ centered at a point $x\in \calS^d(R)$ is the set

-\end{definition} The next lemma shows that we can put many spherical caps on a sphere, the center of each is not contained in any other spherical cap. \begin{lemma} Given a $d$-sphere $\calS^d(R),d\ge 2$ and depth $\beta<(1-\frac{\sqrt{2}}{2})R$, there exists a finite set of points $\calW$ with
+\end{definition} The next lemma shows that we can put many spherical caps on a sphere, the center of each is not contained in any other spherical cap, the proof of which is given in Section~\ref{app:proof:lemma:SphericalCap}. \begin{lemma} Given a $d$-sphere $\calS^d(R),d\ge 2$ and depth $\beta<(1-\frac{\sqrt{2}}{2})R$, there exists a finite set of points $\calW$ with